zenodraft/zenodraft/README.dev.md

 ## Local testing of the cli from the package

-Assert tarball zenodraft-x.y.z.tgz has been created with `npm run pack`.
+Assert tarball `zenodraft-x.y.z.tgz` has been created with `npm pack`.

 ```
 cd $(mktemp -d --tmpdir zenodraft.XXXXXX)